Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Therapy is a complex, unique, and in my mind, sacred and mysterious, journey that can lead to profound healing and transformation for those who undertake it.

-The parallel between KonMari’ing your home and the therapy isn’t meant to oversimplify the process or undermine the complexity or mysteriousness of it in any way.
+The parallel between KonMari’ing your home and the therapy isn’t meant to oversimplify the process.
+Or undermine the complexity or mysteriousness of it in any way.

 But, because I get asked so often, “What exactly is therapy?” and “What happens in the therapy process and how does this actually change my life?” combined with the fact that it seems like almost everyone has told me they watched Tidying Up, I wanted to use the show to illustrate some of the principles of therapy in the hopes that it might help you understand more what can make therapy effective.